 Below are 20 possible accommodations to select from and request at your next IEP meeting.

 - Provide structured list of assignments for student to check off as completed.

 - Provide list of assignments in writing daily or weekly.

 - Allow student to orally dictate to teacher long answers to writing assignments

 - Should allow student to transition to next class 2-3 minutes earlier to avoid crowded hallways.

-- Allow use of Speech-to-Text software for long written assignments.
+- Allow use of talk-to-text software for long written assignments.